spell-music/csound-expression/README.md

 csound-expression

-* Microtonal tunings.
+* **Microtonal tunings**.
 We can use custom temperaments with insturments, patches, soundfonts and MIDI-instruments.
    Check out the guide on tuning and microtonal music (see also module `Csound.Tuning`).
    There are many predefined tunings (including ancient ones).
    Now we can play the authentic Bach music with Haskell!